kehuo/website/docs/programming/algorithms/segment-tree.md

 Range update, range query, lazy propagation, top down

 for an array of length n, we need 2n space to store the segment tree, which contains 2n-1 values.
-Moreover, we need 4n space to store the span of each node.
+Moreover, we need some space to cache the result of calculating the range of a given index.

 |    Algorithm    | Complexity  |
 | :-------------: | :---------: |